TimurGolovinov/multimodal-rag-fullstack-boilerplate/README.md

 5. **Retrieval**: Most relevant documents are found using vector similarity
 6. **Generation**: LLM generates answers using retrieved document context

+## 📋 **Processing Details**

+- **Video & Audio**: Videos are processed by extracting N key frames and audio transcript, then analyzed with GPT-4o and Whisper APIs
+- **Documents & Images**: PDFs/Word docs use text extraction, while images are analyzed with GPT-4o for OCR and visual content understanding

 ## Configuration

 - **File Size Limit**: 10MB per document